Queensbridge Collective: Development history

 In December 2021, around the same time the Midnight Diner announced its move, Chicago developer Riverside Investment & Development Co. paid $35 million for seven parcels of land (totalling 2.75 acre) at Morehead and Tryon that had been occupied by the Midnight Diner and Uptown Cabaret.
 During the planning stages there was no word of the Uptown Cabaret opening in another location.
 The original plans called for three towers for a project cost totaling $750 million.
 It is designed to link the growing South End neighborhood with Uptown Charlotte, which is why the name Queensbridge Collective was chosen and this name was revealed in March 2022.
 The three buildings included a 42-story office tower with 750,000 sqft of space, a 38-story apartment tower with 350 units, and a 30-story apartment tower with 300 units.

 In August 2022, the Midnight Diner announced it would close on September 5, 2022, to have the building moved to 420 E Trade Street in Uptown Charlotte.
 The Trade St site occupies a portion of a surface parking lot.
 The Midnight Diner move preparation was originally intended to take 10 to 14 days and 45 to 60 days were scheduled for construction at the new site.
 At 1:30 AM on November 2, 2022, the Midnight Diner was towed by a large truck from 115 E. Carson St. to 420 E. Trade.
 The mile journey took 90 minutes.
-The entrance to the diner was be moved by a crane within a week, after the building was secure on its new foundation.
+The entrance to the diner was moved by a crane within a week, after the building was secure on its new foundation.

 In September 2022, Riverside announced that the development has been changed to consist of 2 buildings instead of 3.
 The 42-story office building remained unchanged however the 2-apartment towers were merged into 1 larger building.
 However, prior to groundbreaking in May 2023, the office tower was reduced to 35 stories.
 The residential tower was adjusted to be 45 stories and contain 400 units.
 The changed occurred because after announcing the 3 buildings in March 2022 a geological survey revealed the site water table was higher than originally thought.
 Therefore, eliminating 1 of the 2 residential towers allowed an above ground parking structure to be created.
 The parking structure is on stories 2 through 9 and consists of 2,000 spots.

 Part of the new development will be road improvements.
 Riverside worked with Charlotte's transportation and planning departments to determine the best improvements.
 Morehead Square Drive, South Tryon, East Morehead St, and East Carson will be widened.
 Also, new bike lanes and pedestrian crossings, along with a connection to the Carson Boulevard light rail stop, will be added.
 The College Street Connector was destroyed, it's possible a new connector will be created.